'Bashware' Attacks Exploit Windows 10's Subsystem for Linux - Slashdot

 Can an antivirus or anti-malware system detect malware installed into the

-Obtaining Administrator access: Win10 vs Linux (Score:2)
+Obtaining Administrator access: Win10 vs Linux (Score:4, Insightful)

 The thing is, on the platform usually targetted by malware written in Bash script - like GNU/Linux systems - "Administrative access" isn't something trivial.